 This button shows the current function aggregation.
 Per default, this is Major Function Groups.
-Clicking this button opens the Function Group Editor dialog box, which is explained in Section 5.4.
+Clicking this button opens the Function Group Editor dialog box, which is explained in the section called "The Function Group Editor".
 The button appears flat for the default function aggregation.

-· Tagging and Filtering
+• Tagging and Filtering

-The buttons labeled Tag and Filter open the Tagging dialog box (see Section 5.2) and the Filtering dialog box (see Section 5.1) respectively.
-These buttons appear flat if no tagging/filtering is selected.
+The buttons labeled Tag and Filter open the Tagging dialog box (see the section called "The Tagging Dialog") and the Filtering dialog box (see the section called "The Filtering Dialog") respectively.
+These buttons appear flat if no tagging/ filtering is selected.

-3.3.
 Navigation In Time

-In addition to the menu entries and keystrokes mentioned in Section 3.1.3, there are two more ways to move in time in the Intel Trace Analyzer.
+In addition to the menu entries and keystrokes mentioned in the section called "The Navigate Menu", there are two more ways to move in time in the Intel Trace Analyzer.
 One is by using the scroll bar found below the timelines and another is by using the mouse to zoom into a time interval.
 Similar to the keystrokes, these operations manipulate the zoom stack.
-Refer to Section 3.3.1 for a detailed explanation.
+Refer to the section called "The Zoom Stack" for a detailed explanation.